PheaSoy/zerdis/README.md

 ```
 We need to put the redis configuration like port, host and password if required.Because on the bootstrap both configure-server and configure-client need to fetch the configuration from redis and publish for the configure-server and subscribe for configure-client.

-By default configure-server is exposing the `/redis-refresh` endpoint by sending the message `Refresh properties.` to the default topic `spring-redis-propertysource` of redis. if you want to change the default topic.
+By default configure-server is exposing the `/redis-refresh` endpoint.
+It's sending the message `Refresh properties.` to the default topic `spring-redis-propertysource`. if you want to change the default topic.
 You can set in `.properties` file
 `configure.redis.topic=my-spring-boot-redis-topic`.